ryanbrainard/terraform-provider-heroku/website/docs/index.html.markdown

   it can also be sourced from the `HEROKU_EMAIL` environment variable.
 * `headers` - (Optional) Additional Headers to be sent to Heroku.
 If not provided, it can also be sourced from the `HEROKU_HEADERS` environment variable.

+## Additional Authentication
+The Heroku provider also supports authentication from .netrc file.
+However if you have a netrc file and environment variables, the latter will be used.